Minority Peer Counselor (MPC)

 - MPCs are responsible for knowing their capacities and limitations.
 Although the nature of their work may require “peer counseling,” they are not professional counselors.
 Therefore, MPCs will accurately represent their competence and areas of ability.
 They are expected to make a prompt referral of any resident whose needs may be better served by professional staff.

-- MPCs will be responsible for maintaining a proficient level of competence through ongoing routine review of protocols and procedures with the Assistant Director for FSYP and Community Director.
+- MPCs will be responsible for maintaining a proficient level of competence through ongoing routine review of protocols and procedures with the Program Director and Community Director.

-- MPCs will discuss serious problems that occur in their area with the Assistant Director for FSYP and Community Director and appropriate professional staff (examples include but are not limited to narcotic use and excessive drinking, academics, worrisome behavior, and possible violations of the Standards of Student Conduct).
+- MPCs will discuss serious problems that occur in their area with the Program Director and Community Director and appropriate professional staff (examples include but are not limited to narcotic use and excessive drinking, academics, worrisome behavior, and possible violations of the Standards of Student Conduct).

 - MPCs will contribute to the integrity and good reputation of the TWC and residential peer leadership programs.